FOREX-Dollar consolidates losses after week-long drubbing | Business

 FOREX-Dollar consolidates losses after week-long drubbing

 The dollar consolidated losses on Friday after a week of declines that pushed it to its lowest in two and a half years, as its slide sucked in more short sellers looking to make an easy buck.
-The dollar index recovered on the day and was last up 0.2% just short of 90, but remained on track for a fall of 1% over the week.
+The dollar index edged up 0.1% on the day to just short of 90, but remained on track for a fall of more than 1% over the week.
 It had reached its lowest in more than two years at 89.723 on Thursday.

 Policy updates from central banks in the United States, Japan, Britain, Switzerland and Norway this week should do little to upend recent currency market trends and the long-term weakening of the U.S. dollar, analysts predicted.
 "The announcements this week certainly reinforce the prospects of loose monetary conditions and favourable risk asset performance, which led by the Fed will keep the U.S. dollar on a weakening path," analysts at MUFG said in a note.

 The Bank of Japan announced on Friday an extension of its COVID-19 loan programmes by six months and a surprise review of its policy to consider "further effective and substantive monetary easing", to conclude by March 2021.
-The dollar rebounded as much as half a percent against the yen to 103.595 yen but remains 0.5% down versus the Japanese currency for the week.
+The dollar rebounded as much as half a percent against the yen to 103.595 yen.
+It was last up 0.2%, but remains on track for a more than half a percent drop against the Japanese currency for the week.

 Bitcoin traded around $23,000, after rocketing to its highest-ever level on Thursday.